vladimir-cucu/esp-ps5-server-lite/README.md

 ### Changing Payloads

-You can change the payloads in `/data/payloads` folder.
-Only `.elf` and `.bin` payload formats are supported.
+`bypervisor` and `elfldr` payloads are preloaded.
+You can change the additional payloads in `/data/payloads` folder.
+You will also need to manually update the contents of `/data/cache.appcache` file and `/data/payload_map.js` file.

-Additionally, you will need to update the contents of `/data/cache.appcache` file, `/data/payload_map.js` file and `PayloadConfig::paths` in `config.h` file.
+Only `.elf` and `.bin` payload formats are currently supported.

 ### Flashing `.ino` File